CatoTH/antragsgruen/plugins/european_youth_forum/README.md

 ## Roll call setup

 - Permissions:
-  - One NYC group with "Full member" in the title (hard-coded logic).
-Synchronized from OpenSlides.
-  - One INGYO group with "Full member" in the title (hard-coded logic).
-Synchronized from OpenSlides.
+  - One group with "Official Delegate" in the title (hard-coded logic).
   - Any number of other groups.
 Users of these groups can still participate in the roll call but will not count in the quorum

 After the roll call:
-  - Copy users of the present members of NYC will be copied into a voting group
+  - Copy users of the present members of NYC Voting Rights will be copied into a voting group
-  - Copy users of the present members of INGYO will be copied into a voting group
+  - Copy users of the present members of INGYO Voting Rights will be copied into a voting group

 ## Voting setup